 Memory Loss and Aging

-It should never be assumed that dementia is a normal part of aging and that once a person’s memory function declines nothing can be done to reverse it.
-Memory impairment can be related medication side effects, infections or stressful life even such as the death of a spouse.
+We should not expect to become more forgetful as we age because dementia is not considered normal aging.
+If we have a concern about our memory, we should consult our medical provider.
+Memory impairment can be related medication side effects, poor sleep, infections or stressful life even such as the death of a spouse.
 For more information, please review Forgetfulness: Knowing When To Ask For Help by the National Institute on Aging.

 If you are the caregiver of a person with dementia, please visit our resource page for the caregivers of people with dementia.

 Want to learn strategies to reduce our risk of developing memory loss?

 Please read New Year Challenge: Never Say ‘Senior Moment’ Again to learn more.

 Disclaimer: The preceding is presented for informational purposes only.
 SDSU Extension does not endorse the services, methods or products described herein, and makes no representations or warranties of any kind regarding them.